helrond/HISTGA2031Lectures/week4.md

 ## Accessioning
-### Documenting the _process_ by which physical and legal control is attained
+### Documenting the _process_ by which physical and legal control is attained, thus creating intellectual control

 ### Continuum of theory and practice

-### Increasing emphasis on pre-custodial intervention
+Increasing emphasis on pre-custodial intervention, ongoing appraisal/reappraisal, assessment of preservation needs

 ### Create _structured_ data!
+spreadsheet &gt; document

-spreadsheet &gt; text
+controlled values &gt; free text

-### Don't create unnecessary burdens because you're scared of donors!
+### Don&rsquo;t create unnecessary burdens because you&rsquo;re scared of donors!
 They only give you what they want to give you